-- If the skeletal remains are determined to be of human origin, the Project will notify (verbally if required, and in writing): - GTPL. - Queanbeyan local Police. - Environmental Representative. - Office of Environment and Heritage (OEH).
+- If the skeletal remains are determined to be of human origin, the Project will notify (verbally if required, and in writing): - The Principal (and GTPL). - Queanbeyan local Police. - Environmental Representative. - GTPL will then notify (verbally if required, and in writing): - Office of Environment and Heritage (OEH).
 Note that if the remains fall into the definition of 'relic' in the Heritage Act 1977, the Heritage Council must be notified in accordance with Section 146 of this Act.
-If the remains are identified as Aboriginal, all Aboriginal stakeholders are to be notified in writing (refer to Section 5.2 of the Heritage Management Plan). - Department of Planning and Environment (DP&E) Infrastructure (DP&I).
+If the remains are identified as Aboriginal, all Aboriginal stakeholders are to be notified in writing (refer to Section 5.2 of the Heritage Management Plan). - Department of Planning and Infrastructure (DP&I).